-High Non-tradable Consumption, Inequality, and Weak Monetary Policy (with S. De Ferra, K. Mitman and F. Romei)
+Monetary Policy in Currency Unions with Unequal Countries (with S. De Ferra, K. Mitman and F. Romei)

 Economic Consequences of Large Extraction Declines: Lessons for the Green Transition (with R. Bems, A. Pescatori and M. Stuermer)